chef-boneyard/chef-rfc/rfcXXX-postgresql-search.md

 Table indices are up to the implementers, except for the mandatory ltree index on search_items.path.
 A trigram index on the value column is strongly recommended.

-An implementing server that has organizations MAY use a separate schema for each organizations search tables.
+An implementing server that has organizations MAY use a separate schema for each organization's search tables.

 See Appendix 1 for the goiardi search tables and indices implementations.